When are the Old Testament saints resurrected?

 The next resurrection includes the Christians who died during the tribulation.
 Notice that we are told next in Revelation 20:4, 6 that those who did not worship the beast and did not receive the mark of the beast will be resurrected.
 Verse 4 says that they came to life and reigned with Christ for a thousand years.
 At this point every Old and New Testament believer will have been resurrected.

-Everyone Else Are Resurrected After The Universe Is Destroyed
+Everyone Else Is Resurrected After The Universe Is Destroyed

 The next resurrection occurs after the millennial kingdom and after God destroys the universe.
 It is the resurrection of every dead unbeliever.
 It occurs at the time of the judgment and they are sent to hell or the Lake of Fire.